Flexbid/OrderFusion/README.md

 ## 💾 Installation Requirements

-The file **`requirements.txt`** lists all dependencies with fixed versions used in this project.

-The **recommended Python version is 3.10**, since TensorFlow 2.16.2 officially supports only Python 3.10 – 3.11.
 Running the `pip install OrderFusion` automatically install the required packages.
+The detailed information is as follows:

+- The file **`requirements.txt`** lists all dependencies with fixed versions used in this project.
+- The **recommended Python version is 3.10**, since TensorFlow 2.16.2 officially supports only Python 3.10 – 3.11.

 ### Required Packages